+All financial assets and liabilities are recognized when the entity becomes a party to the contract creating the item.
 All financial instruments are classified into one of the following five categories: held-for-trading, held-to-maturity, loans and receivables, available-for-sale financial assets or other financial liabilities.
 Initial and subsequent measurement and recognition of changes in the value of financial instruments depends on their initial classification.